abpy/color-neg-resources/README.md

 Run the script and it will write the .cube file.

-In Adobe Camera Raw or Lightroom:
+To make a profile in Adobe Camera Raw or Lightroom:
 * set white balance to As Shot
 * select the linear camera profile
 * option/alt click the new preset button